pavolvarga/anki-analyzer/README.md

 ### Running

-To print all command line options run:
+To see the help, type:

 ```sh
 node dist/index.js